Parallel Sorting Algorithms¶

 Observe that \(O(n \log_2(n))\) is almost linear in \(n\).

-In C++ we apply the sort
+In C++ we apply the sort of the Standard Template Library (STL),

-in particular, we use the STL container vector
+in particular, we use the STL container vector.

 Functions to generate vectors of random numbers and to write them